gusc/Threads/README.md

 # Thread with a message queue

 Library provides an `std::thread` wrapper with an internal run-loop and a message queue.
-Whenever a message get's posted on the queue it's `call()` method is executed in the thread.
+Whenever a message object get's posted on the queue it's `operator()` method is executed in the thread.

 This gives you options to post callback objects to be executed in different threads.